ebuchman/blog/content/posts/hayek-polanyi.md

 early cooperative principles, was widely celebrated across Europe as the primary example of productive industrial organization that respected both its workers and the environment.
-Though Owen is considered today to be one of the intellectual founders of socialist thinking (along with Marx and Saint-Simon), his ideas, and the cooperative movement he founded, appear significantly under represented in the larger political economic debate.
+Though Owen is considered today to be one of the intellectual founders of socialist thinking (along with at least Marx and Saint-Simon), his ideas, and the cooperative movement he founded, appear significantly under represented in the larger political economic debate.
-Owen's line of socialism is not even mentioned in Hayek's Road to Serfdom [^owen].
+Owen's line of socialism is not even mentioned in Hayek's The Road to Serfdom [^owen].

 Following Owen, the role of the state for Polanyi is not to organize or direct society, but rather to help avert harm.